Marketing Beginner Updated 2026-03-22

 Capture

-A lead becomes a lead when they exchange contact information for something of value — a lead magnet, demo request, free trial, or newsletter signup.
+A lead becomes a lead when they exchange contact information for something of value.
+A lead magnet, demo request, free trial, or newsletter signup.
 The exchange happens through forms, chatbots, phone calls, or event registrations.

 Qualify